 Acupuncture for today’s world: An ancient therapy for modern health concerns

-TCM is an umbrella term for a range of therapies like acupuncture, which are all natural, holistic and safe.
-While these therapies all unique, they follow the same overarching set of beliefs.
-Specifically, if your body is in balance and in a state of harmony, good health will follow.
+TCM is an umbrella term for a range of therapies like acupuncture, which are all-natural, holistic and safe.
+While these therapies are all unique, they follow the same overarching set of beliefs.
+Specifically, if your body is in balance and a state of harmony, good health will follow.

 But what does ‘balance’ and ‘harmony’ mean?